-The 2022 Senior Secured Credit Facility requires us to comply with certain financial and other covenants.
+The Senior Secured Credit Facility requires us to comply with certain financial and other covenants.
 Our ability to comply with these agreements may be affected by events beyond our control, including prevailing economic, financial and industry conditions.
 These covenants could have a material adverse effect on our business by limiting our ability to take advantage of financing, mergers, acquisitions or other corporate opportunities.
-The breach of any of these covenants could result in a default under the 2022 Senior Secured Credit Facility.
-An event of default under any of our debt agreements could permit such lenders to declare all amounts borrowed from them, together with accrued and unpaid interest, to be immediately due and payable, which could, in turn, trigger defaults under other debt obligations and could result in the termination of commitments of the lenders to make further extensions of credit under the 2022 Revolving Credit Facility.
+The breach of any of these covenants could result in a default under the Senior Secured Credit Facility.
+An event of default under any of our debt agreements could permit such lenders to declare all amounts borrowed from them, together with accrued and unpaid interest, to be immediately due and payable, which could, in turn, trigger defaults under other debt obligations and could result in the termination of commitments of the lenders to make further extensions of credit under the Revolving Credit Facility.
 If we are unable to repay debt to our lenders, or are otherwise in default under any provision governing any secured debt obligations, our secured lenders could proceed against us and against any collateral securing that debt.

-Our variable rate indebtedness is priced using a spread over the Secured Overnight Financing Rate ("SOFR") and subjects us to interest rate risk, which could cause our debt service obligations to increase significantly.
+Our variable rate indebtedness is priced using a spread over SOFR and subjects us to interest rate risk, which could cause our debt service obligations to increase significantly.

-Borrowings under the 2022 Senior Secured Credit Facility are at variable rates of interest and expose us to interest rate risk.
-If interest rates increase, our debt service obligations on our existing and any future variable rate indebtedness would also increase and our cash available to service our other obligations and invest in our business would decrease.
+A portion of our borrowings under the Senior Secured Credit Facility is at variable rates of interest and exposes us to interest rate risk, as it is not hedged by our \$550.0 million of interest rate swaps.
+Higher prevailing interest rates in recent years have increased the cost of debt on our variable rate indebtedness.
+If interest rates continue to increase, our debt service obligations on our existing and any future variable rate indebtedness would also increase and our cash available to service our other obligations and invest in our business would decrease.
 Furthermore, rising interest rates would likely increase our interest obligations on future fixed rate indebtedness.
 As a result, rising interest rates could materially and adversely affect our financial condition and liquidity.